jnguyen38/slice-of-life/README.md

 # Slice of Life

-Source code for the Slice of Life South Bend charity organization, located at the Christian Life Center.
-Written with CRA and hosted on Vercel.
+Website for the Slice of Life South Bend charity organization, located at the Christian Life Center.
+Source code written in ReactJS, using CRA and hosted on Vercel.